Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Students should follow the guidance on how to stop the spread of COVID-19 at all times.

-Parent and child groups can take place indoors as well as outdoors, with restrictions on numbers attending.
+Parent and child groups can take place indoors as well as outdoors, with up to 30 people.
+Children under 5 who are accompanying a parent or guardian do not count towards this limit.
 See the parent and child groups section of this guidance.

 Meeting others for childcare